 In connection with our recapitalization, we paid the Chairman of our Board of Directors, Curtis J. Crawford, a consulting fee of \$100,000 and granted Mr. Crawford an option to purchase 200,000 shares of common stock.
-We also granted one of our directors, Richard W. Boyce an option to purchase 410,000 shares of common stock.
-The option grants to Messrs.
-Crawford and Boyce were in consideration for their respective consulting services.
+A company owned by one of our directors, Richard W. Boyce, was paid consulting fees of approximately \$1,750,000 relating to our recapitalization and other matters, and Mr. Boyce was granted an option to purchase 410,000 shares of common stock.
 Messrs.
-Crawford's and Boyce's options are at an exercise price of \$1.50 per share, are fully exercisable upon grant and have a ten year term and are otherwise governed by the 1999 Founders Stock Option Plan.
+Crawford's and Boyce's options are at an exercise price of \$1.50 per share, are fully exercisable upon grant, have a ten-year term and are otherwise governed by the 1999 Founders Stock Option Plan.